-What does this mean for advisors?
+What does this mean for financial professionals?
 First, they shouldn’t assume that all clients are panicked or upset about their portfolios.
 Many savvy investors have experienced severe downturns in the past and understand the importance of maintaining a long-term perspective.
-For clients who are inclined to sell out of stocks, advisors should ask them to envision their future self two years from now and imagine the sense of regret they would feel if the markets do in fact rebound.
-Advisors may also want to consider sharing with clients that while every situation is different, their fellow investors are for the most part holding firm.
+For clients who are inclined to sell out of stocks, financial professionals should ask them to envision their future self two years from now and imagine the sense of regret they would feel if the markets do in fact rebound.
+Financial professionals may also want to consider sharing with clients that while every situation is different, their fellow investors are for the most part holding firm.
 People’s behaviors are strongly influenced by the actions of others.

 Clear Communication and Concrete Action Steps

 During periods of market turmoil, ongoing communication is key.
-Advisors should offer unnerved clients the opportunity to talk regularly at a predetermined time, even if only for a few minutes.
-While the current situation may not change much in between those conversations, most clients appreciate knowing their advisor is readily available in the event any changes are necessary.
+Financial professionals should offer unnerved clients the opportunity to talk regularly at a predetermined time, even if only for a few minutes.
+While the current situation may not change much in between those conversations, most clients appreciate knowing their financial professional is readily available in the event any changes are necessary.

-Among the sample we surveyed, 251 respondents work with a financial advisor or financial planner, who were described in the survey as professionals who provide ongoing advice, rather than facilitate a single transaction.
-The majority of respondents (58%) claim that their advisor or planner has proactively contacted them to discuss the recent events in the market.
-Generally, respondents have been satisfied with the performance of their advisor or planner over the last month, with 55% extremely or somewhat satisfied.
-Approximately 24% feel neutral about their advisor’s or planner’s performance, while 21% are somewhat or extremely dissatisfied.
+Among the sample we surveyed, 251 respondents work with a financial professional or financial planner, who were described in the survey as professionals who provide ongoing advice, rather than facilitate a single transaction.
+The majority of respondents (58%) claim that their financial professional or planner has proactively contacted them to discuss the recent events in the market.
+Generally, respondents have been satisfied with the performance of their financial professional or planner over the last month, with 55% extremely or somewhat satisfied.
+Approximately 24% feel neutral about their financial professional's or planner’s performance, while 21% are somewhat or extremely dissatisfied.

-Additionally, advisors should consider including both the household’s primary and non-primary decision-maker or point of contact in their conversations to ensure the lines of communication are open and all clients are feeling acknowledged.
+Additionally, financial professionals should consider including both the household’s primary and non-primary decision-maker or point of contact in their conversations to ensure the lines of communication are open and all clients are feeling acknowledged.

-An Opportunity for Advisors to Demonstrate Their Value
+An Opportunity for Financial professionals to Demonstrate Their Value

 Subscribe for relevant insights delivered straight to your inbox